Alumni Volunteer Opportunities

 November 10 (Rutgers' Charter Day)

 Rutgers University’s commitment to service dates back to its founding fathers on Rutgers’ Charter Day, November 10, 1766.
 Thus, this program is inspired by the actions of Rutgers alumni and their long tradition of service.
 Throughout the world, Rutgers alumni are making a difference every day.
 While one day of service cannot meet every need in every community, bringing all Rutgers alumni together to make a difference at one time can have a substantial impact on both the individuals involved in this shared experience and the greater community.
-Projects will be alumni-led and reflect the diversity of alumni interests and passions.
+Projects are alumni-led and reflect the diversity of alumni interests and passions.
 Some projects will be big, some will be small, and together… their impact will be great.

-Rutgers Run For RAH committee
+Rutgers Run For RAH Committee

 The Rutgers Gardens is a world of flowering trees, shrubs, annuals, and perennials that is located right in the heart of New Jersey on the G.H.
 Cook Campus at Rutgers University.
 Encompassing over 50 acres, the gardens offer plants, events, and opportunities for all.
 For years the gardens have been called one of the best-kept secrets in New Jersey, a statement that we will soon change.